fragaria/karmen/docs/source/firstrun.rst

 access the shared gcode library.

 Upon installation, there is an administrator account ready with username **karmen** and password *karmen3D* for you.
-THe application will prompt you to change the password upon the first login.
+The application will prompt you to change the password upon the first login.
 So make sure that you log in right after the installation is complete so nobody else can hijack the installation from you.